Home » Milan » Leonardo3

 Best time to visit Leonardo3

-The best time to visit leonardo3 Museo Milano is as soon as it opens at 9.30 am.
+The best time to visit leonardo3 Museo Milano is when it opens at 9.30 am.

 The crowd is comparatively less, and you can explore the museum at your own pace.